aleksbelic/shelves/README.md

 # Shelves 📚

-A small SvelteKit app for browsing and visualizing a books dataset.
-It uses PostgreSQL DB for data (hosted on [Supabase](https://supabase.com/)) and [Flowbite-Svelte](https://flowbite-svelte.com) for UI components and charts ().
+A lightweight SvelteKit app that lets you browse and visualize your book collection.
+It uses PostgreSQL for data storage (via [Supabase](https://supabase.com/)) and [Flowbite-Svelte](https://flowbite-svelte.com) for UI components and charts.

 Please check live demo @ https://shelves-three.vercel.app